 A.6.6.10.1.2 Test Requirements

-In this test, the UE shall send one Event A3 triggered measurement report, with a measurement reporting delay less than 920 ms from the beginning of time period T2.
-The UE is required to read the neighbour cell SSB index and report the acquired SSB index in this test.
+In this test, the UE shall send one Event A3 triggered measurement report, with a measurement reporting delay less than 1600 ms from the beginning of time period T2.
+The UE is not required to read the neighbour cell SSB index in this test.

 The UE shall not send event triggered measurement reports, as long as the reporting criteria are not fulfilled.